 Ultrasound is an imaging technique that uses high frequency sound waves to get pictures of the inside of the body without using X-rays.
 For this type of ultrasound scan we use a specially designed ultrasound probe, which is gently inserted into the vagina in a safe, short, and painless procedure.
 We then move the ultrasound probe into different positions to clearly visualise the uterus and ovaries.

 By doing a trans-vaginal scan, we're able to get the probe closer to the pelvic organs to get a better picture – meaning we can get a much better idea of your needs.

-There are a number of tests we can use to try and understand the cause or causes of failed implantations, and which we use will depend on our understanding of you and what we suspect could be the problem.
-When we have your results we should then be able to offer some additional advanced procedures that could help to improve your chances.
+There are a number of tests we can use to try and understand the cause or causes of failed implantations, and which we use will depend on our understanding of what we suspect could be the problem.
+When we have your results we should then be able to offer some additional procedures that could help to improve your chances.

 During the last ten years we've done a lot of work to try and identify reasons for IVF failure and miscarriage.

-Aside from chromosomal abnormalities, other causes for failed implantation relate to problems with the woman’s hormones, blood clotting or immune system, all of which can prevent embryos from implanting properly.
+Aside from chromosomal abnormalities, other causes of failed implantation relate to problems with the woman’s hormones, blood clotting or immune system, all of which can prevent embryos from implanting properly.
 It’s these kinds of problems that we check for during recurrent implantation failure screening.

 There are a number of techniques and tests we can use to see why you might be struggling.
 Some key tests might include: